betterwithdata/dnikit/docs/api/dnikit/exceptions.rst

 Exceptions
 ==========

-This module contains all exceptions used throughout DNIKit.
+This module contains all exceptions used throughout DeepView.

-.. automodule:: dnikit.exceptions
+.. automodule:: deepview.exceptions
     :members:
     :undoc-members:
     :show-inheritance: